atmb4u/dodo/README.md

 Dodo is an easily maintainable task list for version controlled projects and hackers.
 We can call `dodo`  a ticket tracking inside the repo itself.
 Tasks are called as *DoDo*, and __your goal is to make DoDo's extinct.__

+In the latest version, username is automatically populated from the system username if not passed explicitly.
+And the usage flow has been stripped down so as to take the ease of use to the next level

 ###Getting Started